limpkin/mooltipass/source_code/src/USB/README.md

 0xA7: set password
 ------------------
-From plugin/app: set the password for the current context
+From plugin/app: set the password for the current login

 From Mooltipass: 1 byte data packet, 0x00 indicates that the request wasn't performed, 0x01 if so